Canadian Regulations for Travel Agencies in a Nutshell

 Canadian + Fees.

-This last part doesn't necessarily have to do with regulations but I figure since you've read the entire way through this, that you deserve a little pick me up.
+This last part doesn't necessarily have to do with regulations, but since you've read the entire way through this, you deserve a little pick me up.
 And I have just the thing for you.

 Thank You!